Jesse Vest: Role in the Crashers

 The Louisville Crashers were formed in 2004 by the brothers Max and Mark Maxwell, with Vest, Shane Isenberg, Geoff Gittli, Howard Gittli, and Rodney Wurtele joining the band at later dates.
 The band changed their name, dropping "Louisville" and simply changing it to "The Crashers" in 2012 to appeal to a national audience instead of locals in the Louisville, Kentucky area.
 The band released their self-titled debut album on July 2, 2013.

 Blisskrieg

-In June 2020 it was announced on Facebook that Vest got together with his former Days of the New and Tantric bandmates guitarist, Todd Whitener, and drummer, Matt Taul, to form a new band "Blisskrieg" with former Eye Empire and Submersed singer, Donald Carpenter as the new band's lead singer.
+In June 2020 it was announced on Facebook that Vest had gotten together with his former Days of the New and Tantric bandmates, guitarist Todd Whitener and drummer Matt Taul, to form a new band, Blisskrieg, with former Eye Empire and Submersed singer Donald Carpenter.

-In November 2020, Vest revealed via his social media profiles he had finished recording a new album with Blisskrieg which would serve as the band's debut album, with a release date in early 2021.

-Their debut album, Remedy, was released on February 22, 2021.
+In November 2020, Vest revealed via social media that he had finished recording Blisskrieg's debut album, with a release date set for early 2021.
+The album, Remedy, was released on February 22, 2021.

-Vest returned to the studio and took part in the making of Blisskrieg's second release, "3 Days -EP" which was released on April 20, 2024.
+Vest returned to the studio with Blisskrieg to record their second release, the EP 3 Days, which was released on April 20, 2024.